About the artist

 A Little Intro

 Rania Schoretsaniti (b.
 1971, Greece) studied Painting at the School of Fine and Applied Arts, University of West Macedonia, Greece (2009-2014).
-In 2014, she spent as an Erasmus exchange student one semester in an NHL Hogeschool (The Netherlands).
+2014 she spent one semester as an Erasmus exchange student in an NHL Hogeschool (The Netherlands).
 She continued her studies in Engraving at the Athens School of Fine Arts, Greece (2014).
-In 2017, she received her MFA Fine Arts from Slade School of Fine Arts, University College London, UCL (with distinction).
-In 2020, studied Special education and training and in 2021 Art Therapy with an Emphasis on the Visual Arts at the University of the Aegean, Greece.
-From 2021 she is a Ph.D. candidate at the Department of Visual and Applied Arts, University of Western Macedonia, Greece.
+In 2017, she received her MFA in Fine Arts from Slade School of Fine Arts, University College London, UCL (with distinction).
+In 2020, studied Special education and training and in 2021, Art Therapy with an Emphasis on the Visual Arts at the University of the Aegean, Greece.
+From 2021 she is a PhD candidate at the Department of Visual and Applied Arts, University of Western Macedonia, Greece.